Frequently Asked Questions

 For individual therapy, our fees are $150.00 for the first appointment (Comprehensive Clinical Assessment) and $120.00 for following appointments (typically one hour sessions).

-Our fee for group therapy is $40.00 if you are seeing a Guilford Counseling therapist and $60.00 if you are seeing an outside therapist.
+The fee for our DBT and RO DBT Skills classes is $40.00 per session if you are seeing a Guilford Counseling therapist and $60.00 if you are seeing an outside therapist.
 All fees must be paid at the time of service.

 Is there someone there who prescribes medication?